Congratulations, Class of 2016!

-Twelve attorneys have graduated from the inaugural Leadership Academy, which is designed to foster the professional growth and enhance the leadership skills of a diverse group of member attorneys.
-The 12 members participated in eight sessions over 8 months, and graduated at the 2015 MSBA Summer Meeting in Bar Harbor.
-Now it's your turn.
-Apply today for the Class of 2016!
+The MSBA welcomed 11 attorneys to the second annual MSBA Leadership Academy, which is designed to foster the professional growth and enhance the leadership skills of a diverse group of member attorneys.
+The members will participate in eight sessions over 8 months, and graduated at the 2016 MSBA Summer Meeting in Bar Harbor.
+Check back next summer if you're interested in applying for the Class of 2017.

 The sessions will feature professional facilitators and prominent speakers from various disciplines to inform participants about leadership principles and techniques, the importance of effective leaders in organizations to maximize efficiency and effectiveness, and the practice of ethics and professional law in Maine.